viestat/nearestPixel/README.md

 We then proceed to "discovering" the immediate neighbors.
 To do so we have defined their locations in an **array of tuples** called `closePixels`.
 It contains 4 possible directions to discover (up, right, down, left).
-We verify if the neighbor exists within the dimensions of the bitmap and if it hasn't already been discovered.
-If this is the case we then enqueue the neighbor and keep the `root` reference the same as the parent.
+We verify if the neighbor exists within the dimensions of the bitmap and if its distance to the root is smaller.
+If this is the case we replace the distance for that location in the `result` array and then enqueue the neighbor with the same `root` reference as the parent.

 Once we run out of elements in the queue we should have the `response` array filled with all the minimum distances from white pixels.